CloudLabsAI-Azure/hack-in-a-day-challenges/data-analysis-with-gen-ai/challenge-1.md

 1. Upload the provided CSV files (previously extracted dataset) from the Downloads folder into the newly created **Container**.

-1. (Optional) Open the CSV in Excel or VS Code to inspect columns and data range.

 ## Success Criteria

 - The Storage Account is created successfully with the specified configuration.